English Language Arts

 ELA Communications

 Communications from the ELA section use the ELA-Journalism Core Data contact email and those submitted through the ELA/Library ListServ.
-If you are an educator in elementary school please sign up through the ELA/Library ListServ link until the Core Data link has been established for those levels.
+If you are an educator in elementary school please sign up through the ELA/Library ListServ link here, and educators in secondary schools may subscribe to the ELA Junction Newsletter here.

 Instructional Resources